 Efficiency

-The efficiency of monocrystalline cells is such that they maximize more of the solar rays they get than the other two types of cells.
+The efficiency of monocrystalline cells is such that they maximize more solar rays than the other two types of cells.
 In other words, monocrystalline cells of a given surface area will generate more power than polycrystalline solar panels or thin-film cells of the same surface area.

 So, in line with the need for portability and high power output, panels with monocrystalline cells are the best for camping.